 Too much untargeted traffic can be problematic, too – you really need to know who it is that you want to target and where to find them (or rather, be found by them).
 Search engine optimization plays a crucial part in reaching your target audiences.
 Opting for long-tail terms instead of generic keywords will increase your chances of getting found by better qualified prospects that are more likely to find your content relevant and engage with it.

 Solution: Keeping prospects engaged before cold calling them and defining exactly what a qualified lead is on the basis of your marketing personas.
 Marketing and sales process integration is absolutely imperative in this instance.
+There are a many minute factors that have to be taken into account, but more often than not, it often comes down to choosing the right social media company to couple both the above components.

 2. Not having a lead data capturing process in place